UA-ResearchComputing-HPC/hpc-documentation/docs/storage_and_transfers/transfers/overview/index.md

 ## Data Transfers By Size

-1. Small Transfers: For small data transfers the [web portal](https://ood.hpc.arizona.edu) offers the most intuitive method.
+1. Transfers $\leq$ 64 MB: For small data transfers, the [web portal](https://ood.hpc.arizona.edu) offers the most intuitive method.
-2. Transfers <100GB: we recommend sftp, scp or rsync using ```filexfer.hpc.arizona.edu```.
+2. Transfers $<$100 GB: we recommend SFTP, SCP or Rsync using ```filexfer.hpc.arizona.edu```.
-3. Transfers (>100GB), transfers outside the university, and large transfers within HPC: we recommend using Globus (GridFTP).
+3. Transfers $>$100 GB, transfers outside the university, and large transfers within HPC: we recommend using Globus (GridFTP).

 ## Best Practices